 At the BC Cancer Foundation we believe that with your help BC CAN make a difference in the lives of all British Columbians.
 One in two people in our province will face cancer in their lifetime and we’re igniting progress to break down cancer, piece by piece, in the labs and clinics.
 BC CAN improve treatments for patients, harness genomics to save lives, and prevent cancer for the next generation.
 We are actively working with our 100,000 donors and communities across B.C. to inspire investment in BC Cancer and our provincial teams of world-leading researchers, oncologists and care providers.
 Together, BC CAN break down cancer.

 Canadian Mental Health Association

 Mentally Healthy People in a Healthy Society

 The Canadian Mental Health Association is a nation-wide, voluntary movement that promotes the mental health of all and supports the resilience and recovery of people experiencing mental illness.
 CMHA branches accomplish this mission through advocacy, education, research and service.
-The Vancouver-Burnaby Branch has over 50 years of experience providing recovery based services for persons living with mental illness and for people wanting to improve their mental health.
+The Vancouver-Fraser Branch has over 50 years of experience providing recovery based services for persons living with mental illness and for people wanting to improve their mental health.
 We offer programs and services that expand knowledge, emphasize recovery, build resiliency and create opportunities and resources for those affected my mental illness.

 Canuck Place Children’s Hospice